haztechrisk/haztechrisk/README.md

-# Institute for Public Awareness and Understanding of Hazardous Technology Risks
+# Organization for Public Awareness of Hazardous Technology Risks
 GitHub Repositiory for *Institute* documents.